 Know Where Scammers Lurk

 Most scammers prey primarily on tourists.
-Hotspots are mostly at international airports, like in Athens or Mykonos, or at the cruise ports, like in Piraeus.
+Hotspots are mostly at international airports, like in Athens airport or Mykonos Airport, or at the cruise ports, like in Piraeus.
 In Athens, you should also be careful at popular tourist attractions, like the Acropolis.
 When you’re at the airport, there are designated taxi dispatches, where you can wait in line for a policeman to lead you to an official taxi.
 This strongly discourages taxi drivers from scamming tourists, as their airport privileges can be revoked for misbehavior.

 Find the Correct Taxi